 A family sailed their 1970s ketch from Scandinavia to Spain — two years, 3,500 miles, zero propane — cooking every meal on a battery bank they built themselves for under $8,000.

-Two Years, No Propane: The DIY Electric Galley That Crossed Biscay on Lithium Batteries
+Two Years, No Gas: The DIY Electric Galley That Took a Ketch from Scandinavia to the Med

 Source: Reddit r/liveaboard